Hypnosis is a non-invasive, powerful and gentle process that empowers you to effect positive change.

 Hypnotic trance is a natural state which we all regularly slip in and out of.
 Anytime you have got lost in a good book, drove on 'auto-pilot' or found yourself daydreaming, you have been in a light trance.
 For clinical hypnotherapy you are generally in a light to medium trance.

-Hypnosis works by relaxing the conscious part of your mind.
-This is the part which is always busy, always thinking, questioning, analysing, and judging – the constant ‘voice’ in your head.
-By relaxing this part of your mind during trance, your therapist is able to communicate directly with your more ‘open-minded’ sub conscious and suggest the changes which you have agreed with your therapist.
+Hypnosis works by relaxing the conscious part of your mind (the part you are aware of, or the voice in your head).
+By relaxing this part of your mind, your more ‘open-minded’ sub conscious is able to consider the changes suggested, which you have agreed with your therapist.

 The important thing to remember is that during hypnotherapy, it is still your mind and you are still in control of it.
 People often ask if they can be made to do something out of character (for some reason they seem to think of chickens!).
 The short answer is NO. Hypnotherapy cannot make you act in a way you wouldn’t want to.
 Nor would a reputable and qualified therapist ask you to behave in such a manner.